seandstewart/bardly/pending/romances/pericles/11-player.md

 Manner'd as she is born. ...

 **CLEON**
-...Fear not, my lord, but think
+...
+Fear not, my lord, but think
 Your grace, that fed my country with your corn,
 For which the people's prayers still fall upon you,
 Must in your child be thought on.
 If neglection